| living with our favorite things

 look at linens as fabulous fabrics

 Antique linens make wonderful "raw material."
 Substitute them for new fabric in your projects.
-Transform them into whatever other things you were planning to make.
+Transform them into whatever other things you were planning to make using new material.
 If sewing is not your forté, you can use or display them without having to sew.
 Think: glue gun, safety pins, thumb tacks, ribbons and pushpins.
-Because many antique items are one-of-a-kind, no one else will have anything like it!
+Because many antique items are one-of-a-kind, no one else will have anything like it.

 lovely transformations

-Antique sheets can be used as curtains, bedcovers, throws, hanging displays, screen covers, room dividers, shower curtains or used as upholstery fabric for chairs or headboards.
+Antique sheets can be used as curtains, bedcovers, throws, hanging displays, screen covers, room dividers, shower curtains or used as upholstery fabric for chairs or headboards or they can be tossed over a table as a tablecloth.
 Tablecloths can be used as bedcovers or draperies, shower curtains or as fabric, too.
 Anything that requires a nice big expanse of fabric.
 Damaged lace tablecloths are particularly good as sheer curtains; not only do they look lacy and pretty, but the flaws can be hidden in the folds.
-Items that are worn or stained can be cut apart to be made into smaller items: pillows, sachets, lampshades, chair back covers, runners and even clothing!
+Items that are worn or stained can be cut apart to be made into smaller items: pillows, sachets, lampshades, chair back covers, runners and even clothing.

-A particularly inventive use is to use a gorgeous antique tablecloth to cover the "Chuppa", a wedding canopy used during a Jewish wedding ceremony.
+A particularly inventive way to use a gorgeous antique tablecloth is to cover the "Chuppa", a wedding canopy used during a Jewish wedding ceremony.
 After the wedding, the tablecloth becomes a memorable keepsake.

 An item that used to be common but is not not very popular, is a "layover" style pillow sham.
 These single layer pieces of fabric were simply placed over the pillows to conceal them.
-(I think that pillows were laid flat then, with the layer of fabric over them, rather than being propped up, as we like them today.)
-They come in sizes that cover a single pillow or much longer to span two or more pillows on a larger bed.
+They range in size from one that covers a single pillow to being long enough to span the entire bed.
 The singles make lovely teacloths, throws, chair backs and simple curtains or shades across a single window.
 The double layover shams, which can be very long, make wonderful window valances, often without much effort. (with no effort, if you use thumbtacks or pushpins)

 Runners also transform easily into shades, cafe curtains, valances and smaller items.
 Antimacassars, alone or in sets, single or layered, make remarkable valance displays, too.